Amadeus-1048/fabric-mims/README.md

 ### Startup (Local Development)

-1. Execute `./start.sh` in the `fabric-mims/network` directory.
+1. Execute `./start.sh` in the `fabric-mims/network` directory to start blockchain network.
-2. Execute `go run main.go` in the `fabric-mims/application/server` directory.
+2. Execute `go run main.go` in the `fabric-mims/application/server` directory to start backend.
-3. Execute `yarn run dev` in the `fabric-mims/application/web` directory.
+3. Execute `yarn run dev` in the `fabric-mims/application/web` directory to start frontend.